 Again, equality.
 In an age where women were considered property, God defended their rights.
 “Treat your mothers like your fathers and your daughters like your sons.”

 So why the inconsistency in Israel’s laws?
 Why is there one set of laws (the Ten Commandments) promoting equality and another (the 600+ miscellaneous laws) promoting discrimination?

 The world is a messy place.
 What God gives, men take away.
 We started well, but we fell.

 The human condition is complicated, and the Bible reflects this.
 It provides an honest assessment of our many shortcomings, especially in the way we treat women.

 But one thing you need never doubt is this: God’s desires all people – male and female – to be free.
 This was true even in the old covenant.

 A man by the name of Zelophehad died leaving five daughters.
 Their names were Mahlah, Noah, Hoglah, Milcah and Tirzah (Num.
 27:1–7).
 In those days, it was the custom for sons to inherit land while daughters got dowries.
 Not these ladies.
 “We want our inheritance,” they said to Moses.
 To his credit, Moses brought their case before the Lord.
 The Lord told Moses to give them their land.

 Stories like this remind us that God’s view of women is often different from ours.
 Cultures come and go, but God never changes.
 He created both male and female in his image, and his desire has always been for us to rule and reign together in partnership.

 Is the Bible sexist?
 No, but we are, and the Bible portrays this.
 The Bible also reveals the good heart of our Maker.
 Men write the rules and rig the game, but in God’s eyes women are equal partners.
 They have a voice and an equal share in his kingdom.

-Extracted from Paul’s forthcoming book, Roar: Why the Church Needs Women to Find their Voice
+Extracted from Dr. Paul Ellis’s new book, The Silent Queen: Why the Church Needs Women to Find their Voice.